Information for casual staff

 You must …

-• make sure you have a written employment contract with UOW
+• make sure you have a signed employment contract with UOW

 • have ready documents providing your identity, working rights, bank, tax and superannuation information.

-Once the Casual Authority form and any other relevant documentation have been processed, you will be issued with an employee number, job number and User Guide for Web Kiosk.
+Once you have a signed employment contract, and any other relevant documentation have been processed, you will be issued with an employee number, job number and User Guide for Web Kiosk.

 All casual staff pay details and payslips are available via the Web Kiosk.
 Payment summaries are available through your MyGov account.